Tag Archives: Jackie Robinson

 Robinson’s impact on others continues to this day.
 His .311 lifetime batting average and 1962 induction into the Baseball Hall of Fame rank him among the best ballplayers in history.
 But of even greater impact was his historic integration of the Great American Pastime.
 His courageous, faith-driven acceptance of this role made him the target of racist taunts from spectators and by many unwilling to accept that a Black man should play alongside white players.

 While growing up in Pasadena, California, Robinson was influenced by a minister named Karl Everitt Downs, of Scott Methodist Church where Robinson’s mother, Mallie, attended.
-Mallie believed in God, and she instilled in Jackie the importance of faith.
+Mallie believed in God, and she instilled in the importance of faith in her son.
 She also taught him to be proud of his God-given blackness.
 When telling the Genesis creation story to her children, Mallie depicted Adam and Eve as black-skinned, explaining that their skin turned pale after they sinned.
 “Karl was the father that Jack didn’t have,” Rachel Robinson (Jackie’s wife) said.
 “Jack was so close to him.
 He kept saying that Karl changed his life.”
 We know that Robinson’s passionate sense of justice had gotten him into trouble earlier in life.
 But the patient mentoring of Karl Downs convinced him that Christ’s command to “resist not evil” wasn’t a cowardly way out but a profoundly heroic stance.
 Those relationships led him to Christ and made him a believer.

 Historians and academics have pointed out how pop culture, sports journalism and Hollywood have often left Robinson’s religion out of his life story.
 For example, the movie 42 spends very little time exploring it.
-A four-hour Robinson documentary directed by Ken Burns barely mentioned faith.
+A four-hour Robinson documentary directed by Ken Burns barely mentions faith.
 Here’s the main mention in 42:

 “When I came to believe that God was working with and guiding Mr. Rickey,” Robinson wrote, “I began to also believe that he was guiding me.”
 And Rickey chose Robinson because of the young man’s faith and moral character.
 There were numerous other Negro Leagues players to consider, but Rickey knew integrating the racist world of professional sports would take more than athletic ability.
 The attacks would be ugly, and the press would fuel the fire.
 If the player chosen were goaded into retaliating, the grand experiment would be set back a decade or more.